Azinwi980/Azinwi980/README.md

-Hello, I am Azinwi Chungong, a Data Analytics Professional with the Google-Advanced Data Analytics Professional Certificate and the Perdue University/Simplilearn Professional
+Hello, I am Azinwi Chungong, a Data Analytics Professional with the Google-Advanced Data Analytics Professional Certificate and the Purdue University/Simplilearn Professional
 Certificate in Data Analytics.
 Very collaborative in teamwork.
 I am currently in the job market seeking for a Data Analytics position in a company.
 I am enthusiastic about data science and looking forward to collaborating and sharpening skills with other bonafide data professionals.